ginichouhan/Market-Intelligence/README.md

-# 🏫 Market Research & Messaging Customization for School Outreach
+# 🏫 Market Research & Automation Messaging tracking Customization for School Outreach

 This project demonstrates a structured approach to identifying schools engaged in innovation programs and organizing a smart outreach system using Google Sheets.